Environment— Environment —

 Results of scenario analysis

 Also, costs for installation of charging equipment as ZEVs become more common, and capital investment for conversion of buildings (stores, etc.) to ZEBs are expected to increase.
 We concluded that these risks can be mitigated by utilizing government subsidies through the making of more proactive investments in ZEBs in the early stages and by reducing running costs such as utility costs.
-We also believe that the financial impact of transition risk will be smaller with the more than 4℃ scenario.
+We also believe that the financial impact of transition risk will be smaller with the 4℃ scenario.

 Metrics and Targets